 -Your starting point, which is determined by the average age of accounts in your credit report and other factors that can affect your number, like how many times you’ve applied for credit in the past year.

 -How much money you have available and what percentage of those funds are already being used (the higher the better).

 -What type of debt or loans do you have—credit card balances, car payments, student loans, home mortgages?
 The more types of debt you have with high balances or interest rates over 10% will take longer to pay off.

 See More: Is 800 a good credit score ?

 Having a high credit score is worth the effort, but it’s not always easy to get.
 You can’t just stop paying your bills and hope that your credit will go up.
 There are several things you can do to help improve your credit score and raise it over time if you’re working on improving your finances.

-Credit Repair Ease is one of the most popular credit repair service provider company around the USA.
-Who offer credit repair services for not just improve credit score but they offer credit monitoring, credit reporting, credit limit enhancement etc.
+Credit Repair Ease is one of the most popular credit repair service provider companies around the USA.
+Who offer credit repair services for not just improving credit scores but they offer credit monitoring, credit reporting, credit limit enhancement, etc.